Identification of the absorption processes in periodic plasmonic structures using Energy Absorption Interferometry

-In graphs (a) and (c), a sharp high spot corresponding to the free-space singularity can be seen for sources that are close together.
-On top of it, we can notice a very long-range absorbing mechanism that corresponds to the surface plasmon of the interface.
+In Figures 4(a) and 4(c), we can notice that absorption is mediated by a long-range process based on the plasmonic response of the silver slab.
 Looking at the phase, the $\Cmn$ function being real is a direct consequence of the translational symmetry of the interface.

-The observed wavelength of the oscillations in the correlation function is 460 nm, which is slightly shorter than the free-space wavelength of the excitation.
-It is in excellent agreement with the theory \citep{SPP} which predicts that the transverse wave vector of surface plasmons at that frequency is $(1.06 - 2.2 \times 10^{-3}j) k_0$, corresponding to a wavelength of $460.5$ nm.
-Since the shape of this mode can be matched with slightly evanescent incident waves, this absorption mechanism is still limited to the near-field, but not the very near-field.
-Due to the small losses in silver at this frequency (cf. small imaginary part of the wavenumber of the plasmon), this phenomenon is intrinsically long-range.
-Any mechanism aiming at an improvement of the absorption should therefore target large length scales due to the large coherence length within the structure.
+The observed wavelength of the oscillations in the correlation function is 450 nm, which is slightly shorter than the free-space wavelength of the excitation.
+Since the shape of this mode can be matched with slightly evanescent incident waves, this absorption mechanism is still limited to the near-field, but not the very near-field, as indicated by the similarity of the patterns for sources located 10 and 25 nm away.
+This process extends over large distances and any surface engineering to improve absorption should target similar length scales.